Regression Discontinuity Design – Sharp

 Thistlethwaite, D. L., & Campbell, D. T. (1960).
 Regression-Discontinuity Analysis: An Alternative to the Ex Post Facto Experiment.

-This paper introduced the regression discontinuity design.
-Thistlethwaite and Campbell proposed comparing units just above and just below a cutoff score to estimate causal effects, reasoning that units near the cutoff are essentially randomly assigned.
-The idea lay dormant for decades before being rediscovered by economists.
+Thistlethwaite and Campbell introduce the regression discontinuity design, proposing to compare units just above and just below a cutoff score to estimate causal effects, reasoning that units near the cutoff are as-good-as randomly assigned.
+The idea lies dormant for decades before being rediscovered by economists.

 Cattaneo, M. D., Idrobo, N., & Titiunik, R. (2024).
 A Practical Introduction to Regression Discontinuity Designs: Extensions.

-This follow-up volume to Cattaneo, Idrobo, and Titiunik's first book covers extensions of the regression discontinuity framework, including multi-score designs, geographic RDD, kink designs, and discrete running variables.
-It provides practical guidance and software implementations for these more advanced settings, making it an essential companion for applied researchers going beyond the standard sharp RDD.
+Cattaneo, Idrobo, and Titiunik cover extensions of the regression discontinuity framework in this follow-up volume, including multi-score designs, geographic RDD, kink designs, and discrete running variables.
+They provide practical guidance and software implementations for these more advanced settings, making it an essential companion for applied researchers going beyond the standard sharp RDD.

 Lee, D. S., & Lemieux, T. (2010).
 Regression Discontinuity Designs in Economics.